katalabut/fire-tracking/README.md

 ### Real-time Updates
 The application does not currently have real-time push notifications.
 Users need to refresh or navigate to see new updates.
 Consider adding WebSocket or Server-Sent Events for production deployment.

-### Mapbox API Limits
+### Google Maps API Limits
-The free tier of Mapbox provides 50,000 map loads per month.
+Google Maps provides 28,000 Dynamic Map loads per month in the free tier.
+The API key is optional for development but recommended for production.
 Monitor usage and upgrade if necessary.

 ## License